Contingency Fees Lawyers New Jersey

 Before you sign any fee agreement, take time to consider whether you would be comfortable in working with this person as your lawyer.
 Ask yourself whether or not she or he gave you clear and direct information.
 Will they be available in an emergency?
 Consider if the attorney spoke knowledgeably and with a minimum of legal terms.
 Think about whether this lawyer understood and shared your goals.
 As a client will you be a co-participant or will the lawyer be making all the decisions?
 Did the attorney give you a phone number if you have an emergency?

 The importance of creating a comfortable working relationship with your NJ contingency lawyer cannot be underestimated.
 The road to obtaining the results you are seeking may be long, and it will take a considerable amount of teamwork to get there.
 If you make the commitment to find an experienced business contingency fee attorney lawyer with whom you can work jointly under a clearly understandable written fee agreement, you will be well on your way to the best possible result.

-In all personal injury cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate all claims and injuries.
-If you or a loved one has suffered personal injuries, call Law Offices of Jeffrey S. Charney, LLC now at (908)-925-8300 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
+In all personal injury cases, it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and enable physicians or other expert witnesses to thoroughly evaluate all claims and injuries.
+If you or a loved one has suffered personal injuries, call the Law Offices of Jeffrey S. Charney, LLC now at (908)-925-8300 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
 The initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.